gcrate/hackathon2/Readme.md

   }
 ```

-If you need help getting started, you can use the [start HTML](starter.html) file for your controller
+If you need help getting started, you can use the [starter HTML](starter.html) file for your controller

 ## API
 #### - Connect